 Liam and Laura, two trainee teachers, talk about school- and university-led initial teacher training, and the benefits of both.

 As well as deciding which age group and subject you would like to teach, you can choose from various types of teacher training courses depending on your qualifications, experience, and where you want to train.
-Courses are available across the country, so you have plenty of options when it comes to the location of your training.
+Courses are available throughout England, so you have plenty of options when it comes to the location of your training.
+Check with course providers for confirmation of where you will be eligible to teach once qualified.

 Before you decide which route into teaching you want to take, you should find out about the common factors that apply across all teacher training courses

 We can help you decide which course suits you best – register for personalised advice and support.

 If you want your training to be based in a school where you can be fully immersed in the life of a teacher from day one, a school-led training course is for you.
 You're selected by the school and are based there during your training.
 You will also spend time in at least one other school to gain the broad experience required to become a qualified teacher.

 There are school-led training options for both graduates and career changers who want hands-on training in a school.